brainfoolong/rcon-web-admin/README.md

 * Rust (Most tested at the moment)
 * Counter-Strike: Go (Basic tests with the console widget)
 * Minecraft (Basic tests with the console widget)
+* Note: Every other RCON supporting game server will work, it's just untested but console widget is generic for all games

 ## Widgets
 The widgets are powerful, they deserve an extra header here.
 All dashboard things are written in widgets.
 From the simplest to the most powerful tool, widgets are the way to go.
 They are some sort of "High level" programs inside the rcon web admin.
 You don't have to dig much into the code to write widgets.
 It's basically HTML and JS.